South Holmwood: History

 The only settlement with a manor within the parish of Dorking and mentioned in the Domesday Book is Anstie, a smallholding rendering only twelve shillings per year to its overlords, who were Baldwin son of Herlewin, with William, son of Ansculf, holding has tenant-in-chief.

 Holmwood Borough was an ancient division of Dorking, to the south of the town.
 The ancient spelling in the Court Rolls is invariably Homewood.
-Holly trees have led to the change in the name.
 As far back as 1329 the reeves' accounts include carriage of firewood from 'Dorkynge [h]Ywode vel Homewode' to Kingston.
 The distinction between the "High Wood", the skirts of the big forest of the Weald, and the "Home Wood" sufficiently explains the name.
 In 1562 Kingston still depended upon this neighbourhood for firewood.
 Manning and Bray state that by the early 19th century Dorking was "supplied lately" with coal from Kingston.

 Dispersed farmsteads that replaced those of medieval origin work the near western and far eastern fields beyond the common.
 Cottages have generally been replaced here, except for Betchets Green Cottage and Stoneheal, a 17th-century timber-framed building.

 South Holmwood (as it is known today) only became a significant settlement in the 19th century, when the turnpike road was built from Epsom to Brighton via Worthing.
 The district of St Mary, Holmwood, was detached from Dorking and Capel parishes as a separate parish in 1838.
 The school of the parish of St Mary Magdalen, Holmwood, was built in 1844 and enlarged in 1870 and 1884.
 The village prospered from the increased traffic and from the presence of large country houses such as Anstie Grange and Holmwood Park.
 The former led to the founding of such places as the cottages and travellers' inn in Mid Holmwood, and relatively well-to-do villas such as The Dutch House in South Holmwood.
 The village saw a bisection from its cricket ground on Holmwood Common, with the extension of the turnpike road, now the A24, in 1971.
 The main residential area of the village is overlooked by the Grade II-listed parish church of St Mary Magdalene, built in 1838 and designed by John Burges Watson.
 It stands five or ten metres higher than the Victorian network of streets, and 100 metres to the south of them.
 A disused section of the Roman road Stane Street passes to the west of the village, where there is one of the few changes in its alignment.